GerHobbelt/pforth/doc/index.md

 Due to the addition of FVALUE, I needed to change the structure of VALUE as well, so that TO can work on both.
 VALUE now holds both the value and a type identifier.
-This means that you can no longer ues TO words made via VARIABLE and CREATE.
+This means that you can no longer uses TO words made via VARIABLE and CREATE.
-This might get fixet if I come up with a better solution.
+This might get fixed if I come up with a better solution.